zuri-training/student-worker-be-pjt-10/README.md

-# Student Worker
+# Student Worker - Backend Stable

-This is the repository where all Student-Worker code lives.
-This includes the frontend, mobile (flutter), and backend.

-Please visit the appropraite branch to find a more detailed documentations and guides concerning this project.

-# General Overview
+This repository holds the production ready code for the student worker backend node app